Engid/superfun/first-impressions.md

 Eventually, I discovered [SuperCollider](https://supercollider.github.io/), but I was still too green to understand its wacky syntax
 (more on this later) and I had more to learn about basic programming and comp-sci fundamentals before I could really grok how to use it.
 Fast forward a few years to today where I feel ready to start exploring and writing about the journey.
+(Note: I'm assuming the reader has some familiarity with programming languages, whether its JavaScript or Python or Java.
+I'll be using a lot of analogies from other languages, but I'll try to explain things as I go.
+Please comment if you'd like clarification or point out an error, though please realize that this document is intented as a record of my *mistakes* as I've been learning the SuperCollider language.)

 # First Impressions